Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

 The resulting $\Gamma_1^{p-n}$ is shown in Fig.~\ref{fig:bj-22} (left), along with the best 6 GeV JLab DIS data\ \cite{Deur:2014vea} and the expected results for 11 GeV and the EIC.
 The statistical uncertainties on $\Gamma_1^{p-n}$ were found to be below 0.1\% for all $Q^2$ in the 6 GeV EG1-DVCS experiment~\cite{Deur:2014vea}.
-To account for the exponential increase in bin size as $Q^2$ increases, we use 0.1\% for each $Q^2$-point.
+To account for the exponential increase in bin size as $Q^2$ increases, we use 0.1\% for each $Q^2$ point.
 The experimental systematic uncertainty (excluding the missing low-$x$ part) is expected to be around 5\%.
 The improved precision of the 22 GeV measurement over previous 6 and 11 GeV measurements is evident in Fig.~\ref{fig:bj-22} (left), demonstrating the ideal complementarity with the expected measurements from the EIC.
 To determine the value of $\alpha_s(M^2_{z^0})$, we fit the simulated data using the $\Gamma_1^{p-n}$ approximation at N$^4$LO+twist-4.
-The fit involves determining the twist-4 coefficient and $\Lambda_s$ as free parameters.
+The fit involves determining the twist-4 coefficient and $\Lambda_s$ as free parameters, where $\Lambda_s$ is the non-perturbative scale of QCD (corresponding to the scale where the perturbatively-defined coupling would diverge).
 The pQCD approximation for $\alpha_s$ is also at N$^4$LO.
 To estimate the uncertainty arising from pQCD truncation, we use N$^5$LO+twist-4 with $\alpha_s$ at N$^5$LO \cite{Kniehl:2006bg} and take half of the difference between N$^4$LO and N$^5$LO as the truncation error.
 In order to minimize the total uncertainty, we carefully select the number of low-$Q^2$ points and high-$Q^2$ points used in the fit.
 Low-$Q^2$ points have higher $\alpha_s$ sensitivity and smaller systematics, but they also contribute more to the truncation error.
 On the other hand, high-$Q^2$ points have lower $\alpha_s$ sensitivity and larger systematics, but they contribute less to the truncation error.
 After optimization, we find that the optimal fit range is 1$<Q^2<$8~GeV$^2$, which leads to a value of $\bm{\Delta \alpha_s/\alpha_s \simeq 6.1\times10^{-3}}$.